Kreenholm Manufacturing Company: 20th century

-Knoop's sons Theodor and Andreas took over the factory as directors when Johann Prowe passed away in 1901.
+Knoop's sons Theodor and Andreas took over the factory as directors when Johann Prowe died in 1901.
 Kreenholm dominated the local economy in Narva during this time.
 In 1903 the company produced satin, lustrine, muslin, and batiste.
 The wages paid in 1910 amounted to $1,370,000.
 In that year, 74,660 bales of cotton were used, from which 34,861,796 pounds of yarn and 159,994 pieces of cloth (average 45 yards each) were used.
 Before World War I, this mill employed 10,400 people and manufactured 17,500 thousand tonnes of yarn and 75 million meters of fabric annually, which amounted to roughly 10% of the cotton cloth production in the empire.
 The valuation of the company during this time was now around 12 million silver roubles and its assets totaled 25 billion roubles.
 It was one of the largest textile manufacturers in the world.

 Nearing the end of the First World War in 1918 the German army occupied Narva.
 The factory produced bandages and fabrics for the German war effort while it was occupied.
 During their withdrawal in the same year, the German army took Kreenholm's cotton supply with them, leaving the company without any raw materials to manufacture with after the war ended.

 As Estonia became an independent country in 1918, it led to the loss of access to the now Soviet Russian markets.
 In 1921 there were only 1,453 employees and the Estonian cotton industry experienced a crisis.
 Although the mill was forced to reduce its workforce and decrease the overall production, the company was soon able to enter into other foreign markets and enjoyed commercial success in the independent Republic of Estonia during the 1920s and 1930s.
 In 1939, the factory had 2,736 employees.
 As during World War II the Soviet Union invaded and occupied Estonia in 1940, the new Soviet Stalinist regime nationalised the Kreenholm facilities along with all other industries in the occupied country.

 The first order to nationalise Kreenholm was made by the Stalinist authorities on 29 July 1940.
 Konstantin Kosko was nominated as the first director of the factory under the new regime.
 During the 1940–1941 Soviet occupation of Estonia, the factory lost access to the European markets, but the Soviet regime was able to increase the production in order to fulfill its own internal market's fabric needs.
 The Nazi German army captured Narva on 18 August 1941, and would go on to use it to supply the Nazi German war effort.
 When the Soviet Army recaptured Narva on 26 July 1944, the city had been destroyed, the mill had become inoperable and damages caused to it were worth up to an estimated 250 million Soviet roubles.
 Nevertheless, the Stalinist authorities decided to restore the factory "in order to serve the Soviet Union".